KrstlSkll69/vc-snippets/README.md

 ```
 ---

-Disclaimer: While yes my CSS snippets are in [Faf4's ThemeLibrary](https://github.com/Faf4a/ThemeLibrary) they use `@imports` that lead here, so i cant guarantee no problems/issues with them
+Disclaimer: While yes my CSS snippets are in [Faf4's ThemeLibrary](https://github.com/Faf4a/ThemeLibrary) they use `@imports` that lead here, so i cant guarantee no problems/issues with the